fatimahsy/Nigeria_Democracy-/README.md

 -   `other/datasheet` contains the datasheet for [Afrobarometer](https://www.afrobarometer.org/survey-resource/nigeria-round-9-data-2023/).
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `Data_Diary` is a Data Diary, documenting important steps, decisions, and reflections made during the analysis, offering a transparent view into the data cleaning, modeling, and ethical considerations that shaped my paper.

 ## 🤖Statement on LLM usage